-A New Zealand wine company and three directors have been charged over a complex wine fraud involving tens of thousands of bottles, with many exported overseas, where their vintage and origin is under question.
+A New Zealand wine company, two of its directors and a staffer have been charged over a complex wine fraud involving tens of thousands of bottles, with many exported overseas, where their vintage and origin is under question.

 Southern Boundary Wines Ltd, of the North Canterbury wine region of Waipara, along with its vineyard manager and winemaker Scott Charles Berry, winemaker Rebecca Junell Cope, and operations/export manager Andrew Ronald Moore, have been accused of being behind the alleged scandal.